 Press the OK button and we should now be able to ping 192.168.168.168

-If you cannot ping 192.168.168.168 then try resetting the firewall again with a 10 second hold of the reset button with a pen or similar to ensure the firewall is back in its's default state.
+If you cannot ping 192.168.168.168 then try resetting the firewall again with a 10 second hold of the reset button with a pen or similar to ensure the firewall is back in default state.

-Now we set the appropriate time-zone:
+Now we shall set the appropriate time-zone:

-Next we configure the USB ports:
+Next we will configure the USB ports:

-Now set your WAN response level - do you want ping or HTTPS responses to be met - most cases you would just want PING but I am choosing HTTPS to ease along the VPN setup-.
+Now set the WAN response level - do you want ping or HTTPS responses to be met - most cases you would just want PING but I am choosing HTTPS to ease along the VPN setup-.

 As you can see we are being warned about the security of this idea - it is a bad option, especially if you only have one IP address as it prevents hosting a web server.